How can I add a water feature to my garden?

 5: Sculptural pieces

 Water features of all kinds can be sculptural pieces in their own right.
 In this stunning example, the stainless-steel fountain is surrounded with very precise jets mounted flush to the driveway surface so that the water itself creates sculptural shapes.
-(You can see more images of this garden here)
+(You can see more images of this garden here).
+This is a highly specialised and bespoke piece that was created in association with Bamber Wallis.

 Simpler features can be bowls, water curtains, water tables and pots, all chosen to create a moving sculpture, and in most cases ‘plug and play’.
+There are a few companies that have a consistently good range such as Foras and at a slightly higher price point, Tristan Cockerill.
 Self-contained recirculating water features are great, usually just needing power and not mains water.
 This type of feature also often has the advantage of little or no standing water – making for child and animal safe spaces.

 Embrace the magic of water, and let it enhance the beauty of your garden in a myriad of ways.
 The soundscape as you move around the garden, the movement, reflections, and the wildlife it will encourage to visit all mean this may be the best investment you ever make in your outside space!
 If you would like the help of the skilled creative team at CGLA to bring water into your garden, do get in touch